InstituteforDiseaseModeling/idmtools-calibra/docs/overview.md

                → best parameter values found
 ```

-!!!
-Note "What we are solving for"
+!!! note "What we are solving for"
     The **calibration goal** is to find the disease model parameters (`a`, `b`, `c`) — the values
     passed into EMOD that reproduce the observed epidemic.
 These are the final output of the calibration.